Thizh/univote/README.md

 # Univote Student Voting System

-Welcome to Univote, a comprehensive student management system designed to streamline administrative tasks and enhance the learning experience.
+Welcome to Univote, a comprehensive student voting system designed to streamline administrative tasks and enhance the voting experience.
 This guide will help you set up both the frontend and backend components of the project.

 ## Table of Contents